Stuck on You!

 Stuck on You! is a 1982 American comedy film directed by Lloyd Kaufman and Michael Herz of Troma Entertainment and starring Irwin Corey, Virginia Penta, Mark Mikulski, Albert Pia, and Norma Pratt.

 Stuck on You! was the third in a series of four "sexy comedies" that helped establish Troma, beginning with 1979's Squeeze Play!, 1981's Waitress!, and followed by 1983's The First Turn-On!
+Troma claimed that the film had grossed $9.6 million in the United States in its first 90 days of release.

-Lloyd Kaufman has stated that Stuck on You! is his favorite of Troma's "sexy comedies".
+Lloyd Kaufman has stated that Stuck on You! is his favorite of Troma Entertainment's "sexy comedies".